ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

  a.
 Specify the Git repo and URL that contains the Tekton pipeline definition and related artifacts.

  b.
-Select the branch within your Git repo that you want to use.
+Select the branch within your Git repo that you want to use, or type a tag.

  c.
 Specify the path to your pipeline definition within the Git repo.
 You can reference a specific definition within the same repo.

+ The pipeline definition is updated automatically.

 1. In the **Worker** tab, select the private worker that you want to use to run your Tekton pipeline on the associated cluster.
 For more information about private workers, see [Working with Delivery Pipeline Private Workers](/docs/ContinuousDelivery?topic=ContinuousDelivery-private-workers).

  The private worker must be defined in the same toolchain as your Tekton pipeline.
  {: important}

-1. In the **Triggers** tab, click **Add trigger** to create a manual, timed, or Git repository trigger, and then associate that trigger with an event listener.
+1. In the **Triggers** tab, click **Add trigger** to create a manual, timed, Git repository, or generic webhook trigger, and then associate that trigger with an event listener.
 Manual triggers run when you click the **Run** pipeline button and select the trigger.
 Timed triggers run at a scheduled time that is defined by the [CRON](http://crontab.org/){:external} value.
 Git repository triggers run when the specified Git event type occurs for the specified Git repo and branch.
+Generic webhook triggers run when a POST request that is configured with the secret setting goes to the generic webhook URL.
 The list of available event listeners is populated with the listeners that are defined in the pipeline code repo.

  Triggers are based on [Tekton trigger definitions](https://github.com/tektoncd/triggers){:external}.
 Git respository triggers use the event listener that they are mapped to to extract information from the incoming event payload and create Kubernetes resources.
 These resources are applied to a Tekton `PipelineRun` resource.
  {: tip}